P&C Lab News Archive

 • Welcome to visiting postdoctoral fellow Jan Zwickel!
 Jan, who currently hails from the Experimental Psychology group at Ludwig-Maximilians Universitat in Germany, received his PhD from the Max Planck Institute for Human Cognitive and Brain Sciences, and will be with us for the next half-year, funded by a grant from the Max Planck Institute.
 With our group, Jan will be continuing his studies of the perception of animacy and intentionality.
 (June 2010)

-• Congratulations to Alice Albrecht, who has been selected to receive a 2010 Graduate Research Fellowship from the National Science Foundation, awarded in part on the basis of her work on perceptual averaging!
+• Congratulations to lab graduate student Alice Albrecht, who has been selected to receive a 2010 Graduate Research Fellowship from the National Science Foundation, awarded in part on the basis of her work on perceptual averaging!
 (Kudos also to past undergraduate collaborator and co-author Phillip Isola, who also received this award this year to support his graduate studies in the Brain & Cognitive Sciences department at MIT.)
 (April 2010)

 • Congratulations to Brian, who has been promoted to full professor at Yale, and to father at home!
 (March 2010)